MuhammadShavaiz/AI_learning/readme.md

-# PyTorch Practice Repository
+### AI Practice Repository

-This repository contains colab notebooks and code snippets documenting my learning and experimentation with PyTorch.
-It serves as a personal reference to track my progress and showcase my machine learning skills with PyTorch
+This repository contains Colab notebooks and code snippets documenting my learning and experimentation with various artificial intelligence technologies.
+It serves as a personal reference to track my progress and showcase my skills across different AI tools and frameworks, including deep learning, natural language processing, and more.